 - Letter of recommendation from the applicant's research advisor or department chair (one page maximum) should be submitted directly by the individual NOT by the applicant - applicant will indicate email address of recommender

 - Description of the applicant's research and career goals and how presenting at this meeting contributes to those goals (in no more than 250 words)

 - Duquesne University unofficial transcript (for students only)

 VI.
 Submission Process

-Applications should be submitted via online: Submit your Travel Award application.
+Submissions will be uploaded to: Submit your Travel Award application.

 VII.
 Review Process

 Applications will be carefully reviewed by a subcommittee comprised of faculty from the Women in STEM Committee at Duquesne University.
 Announcement of the awardees will take place on, or before, November 15, February 15, and May 1.

 VIII.
 Responsibilities of Award Recipients

 - A final report is required of each awardee, no later than one month after the conference/meeting has taken place.
 Final reports should be emailed to firstname.lastname@example.org with the subject line "Travel Award Report".
-The report should include a photograph of the awardee at the conference/meeting (if photographs of the presentation are not allowed, a photograph taken anywhere at the meeting site is acceptable) and a discussion of the benefits that the awardee received by attending the conference/meeting to present her data.
+The report should include a photograph of the awardee at the conference/meeting (if possible) and a discussion of the benefits that the awardee received by attending the conference/meeting to present her data.
 The report should be no longer than 1-page typed (double-spaced).
 No subsequent awards will be made to an awardee who fails to meet the reporting requirements and the awardee's advisor (if applicable) and department will be notified of this deficiency.